signalfx/apmworkshop/apm/workshop-steps/4-appendix.md

 * Workshop will NOT work on: Macbook Pro Docker Desktop Kubernetes

-#### Appendix B: use tmux instead of separate terminal windows/tabs
+#### Appendix C: use tmux instead of separate terminal windows/tabs

 `tmux` is recommended to split your terminal into several panes so that you can run an application in each pane without having to containerize applications- and you can keep a separate pane open for checking status of spans, the host, etc.